Crkonova76/Assignment-2019_Programming-for-Data-Analysis/README.md

 Note that the normal distribution is a limiting case of Poisson distribution with the parameter λ→∞.
-Also, if the times between random events follow an exponential distribution with rate λ, then the total number of events in a time period of length t follows the Poisson distribution with parameter λt.
+Also, if the times between random events follow an exponential distribution with rate λ, then the total number of events in a time period of length t follows the Poisson distribution with parameter λ
 #### Exponential Distribution

 Source: https://www.datacamp.com/community/tutorials/probability-distributions-python